vmaleze/keycloak-dotnetcore/README.md

       * Client Scopes tab in my-app settings
       * Add available client scopes "good-service" to assigned default client scopes

-3. Create a user with the role "yes_we_can"
+3. Create a user `Login : user / Password : test1234` with the role "yes_we_can"

 ## Usage
 * Run the project `cd KeycloakDemo && dotnet run`